 Please limit the number of belongings you bring to the clinic.
 Come wearing the clothing necessary for treatment.

-In order to help us reduce laundry please consider bringing your own clean sheet or blanket.
+In order to help us reduce laundry please consider bringing your own clean blanket.

 Wash hands with soap for 20 seconds or use hand sanitizer upon arrival and before departure of the clinic.
 Minimize or avoid touching your eyes, nose and mouth.